 Obtaining a VA Loan with Bad Credit

-For some, the very best thing about VA home loans is that they can get approved for one, even if their credit score is less than impressive.
+For some, a huge benefit to getting a VA mortgage is that they're able to get a VA home loan with bad credit.
 That doesn't mean that everyone's eligible – even though the VA sets no minimum credit score, the mortgage lenders that make the loans often do.
 Applicants with FICO scores in the 620-680 range stand a reasonable chance as long as they have enough disposable income to cover their monthly payments.

 On The San Francisco Chronicle Website, Ray Cole suggests a number of ways in which those with borderline credit can improve their chances of getting approved for a VA mortgage -- including getting in touch with LendingTree.